JackCaff/PandS-Project2020/README.md

 3. Sepal Length. <br>
 4. Sepal Width. <br>
 5. Class (Species) <br>
-These records were then used to quantify the morphologic variation between 1. *Iris Setose*, 2. *Iris Virginica* and 3. *Iris Versicolour* Flower.<br>
+These records were then used to quantify the morphologic variation between 1. *Iris Setose*, 2. *Iris Virginica* and 3. *Iris Versicolour* Flowers.<br>
-The data set is also known as *Anderson's Iris* data set because the data used in the data set was captured by Edgar Anderson.
+The data set is also known as *Anderson's Iris* data set, because the data used in the data set was captured by Edgar Anderson.
 [2]

 ***Aim of the Fisher Iris Data Set***
 =====================================